 American: Anyone from the Americas, this includes both North & South America.
 Ask a Mexican if they are American they will say yes.
 Ask a Canadian if they are American they will say yes.
 (FYI Mexico’s complete name is The United States of Mexico–and they consider themselves Americans).

-Chicano, Chicana, Chican@, Chicanos, Chicanas, Chican@s: Someone of Mexican-American background, usually born and/or raised in the United States.
+Chicanx, Chicano, Chicana, Chican@, Chicanos, Chicanas, Chican@s (also see Xicano below): Someone of Mexican-American background, usually born and/or raised in the United States.
 It is used politically by Mexican-Americans to identify themselves and was/is very much a term of brown pride This term has an ugly connotation to it in Mexico.
 My mother never wanted me to be called Chicana and would remind me that I wasn’t (by her definition) and would say things like “You cant be a Chicana because only one of your parents is Mexican”.
 This is most likely because as a Mexican she had a derogatory connotation, as many Mexicans do with the term Chicano.

 Latin American: Someone from Latin America.
 Problematic as a term for people in the USA because many people of Latin American descent have never been to Latin America and may have very little cultural ties to it.

-Latino, Latina, Latin@, Latinos, Latinas: Includes anyone in the United Status who is from or has an ethnic background from Central America, South America, and the Caribbean.
+Latinx, Latino, Latina, Latin@, Latinx, Latinos, Latinas: Includes anyone in the United Status who is from or has an ethnic background from Central America, South America, and the Caribbean.
 Sometimes also includes Filipinos who were at one time occupied people of Spain.
 Latinos/as can speak Spanish, Portuguese, English, French or Indigenous languages.
 These are people who usually share a historical background of being occupied by countries where a romance language is spoken.
-This term is problematic in that no one can decide what falls under it, some would include Haiti or the Philippines, some would not.
+This term is problematic in that no one can decide what falls under it, some would include Jamaica (formerly Santiago) or Haiti or the Philippines, some would not.